 Positive confirmations have been made on the following plants and varieties in Illinois and/or other states to date:

 Rhododendron - Cat Cunningham Blush, Firestorm, Holden, Minnetonka, Nova Zembla, Percy Wiseman, Purpureum Elegans, Roseum Elegans, Wojnars Purple.

 Lilac – Common Purple, Persian Lime.

 The above varieties may not be the only plants affected as the disease can infect more than 100 different species.
-In general, most plants will get “ramorum blight” as carriers, however oaks are considered terminal hosts as it can often be fatal.
+In general, most plants will get “Ramorum Blight” as carriers, however, oaks are considered terminal hosts as they can often be fatal.

 The pathogen travels well in soil and water, so escape into the environment is a concern.
 Blight symptoms of the disease include, but are not limited to, foliar spots, browning or wilting leaves, tip/shoot dieback, and brown or black discoloration on stems and/or trunks.
 For more details and photos, please visit the California Oak Mortality Task Force’s website.

 Walmart and Rural King are participating in voluntary recalls of the potentially infected plants remaining at their sites.
 Scott Schirmer, State Plant Regulatory Official at IDOA, says, “These situations are never easy, but when industry recognizes the severity of the situation and cooperates to help address the issue, it’s a tremendous asset to the overall response effort.
 However, it is also important to have cooperation from residents who may have purchased these plants to get an idea of what may already be planted in the Illinois landscape.”